sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Advanced**    | Problem F, 16/45 (36%) solved/tries, 52% solve rate                                      |
 | **Concept**     | binary search                                                                            |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given a list of headings in a generalized extended version of the compass rose cardinal directions, determine the corresponding degree values.
+> Given a list of headings in a generalized extended version of the compass rose

-{{% /note %}}
+> cardinal directions, determine the corresponding degree values.

 First, handle the special cases of due north/east/south/west.
 Then, the easiest way to solve this is by dividing the problem up per-quadrant.
 You can determine